 Cowboys get Penn St LB Micah Parsons after trade with Eagles

+As they say goodbye to one Penn State linebacker, the Dallas Cowboys are welcoming another.

-The Dallas Cowboys selected Penn State linebacker Micah Parsons with the 12th overall pick in the NFL draft Thursday night after trading down two spots in a deal with NFC East rival Philadelphia.
+The Cowboys selected linebacker Micah Parsons of the Nittany Lions with the 12th overall pick in the NFL draft Thursday night after trading down two spots in a deal with NFC East rival Philadelphia.

+Dallas drafted Parsons two days after Sean Lee bid farewell during the club's pre-draft news conference.
+Lee, a second-round pick in 2010, retired after spending all 11 of his mostly injury-plagued seasons with the Cowboys.

-The Cowboys picked up a third-round pick from the Eagles in the trade, the 84th overall selection.
+The Cowboys added a third-round pick from the Eagles in the trade, the 84th overall selection.
 The deal gives Dallas three picks in the third round.
 Philadelphia took Alabama receiver DeVonta Smith.

-Dallas made the move down after two cornerbacks the club was targeting at No. 10, South Carolina's Jaycee Horn and Patrick Surtain II of Alabama, were taken eighth and ninth by Carolina and Denver, respectively.
+Dallas made the move down after two cornerbacks the club was targeting at No. 10 were taken.
+South Carolina's Jaycee Horn went to Carolina at No. 8, and Patrick Surtain II of Alabama was taken ninth by Denver.

+The Cowboys currently have four picks on the second day of the draft Friday.
+Their second-rounder is at No. 44, with the third-round choices at 75, 84 and 99.

+The decision to go with Parsons adds some intrigue at linebacker for Dallas.

 Parsons opted out of the 2020 season over COVID-19 concerns.
 He was an Associated Press All-American as a sophomore in 2019 when he led the Nittany Lions with 104 tackles, including 14 tackles for loss.